Readiness Action Plan

 Polish soldiers from the NATO Response Force (NRF) stand ready to begin a live-fire exercise alongside French and Romanian troops at the NATO multinational battlegroup in Romania.
 The NRF was enhanced under the Readiness Action Plan.

-• Adaptation measures agreed under the RAP in 2014 included tripling the size of the NATO Response Force (NRF), the establishment of a Very High Readiness Joint Task Force (VJTF) able to deploy at very short notice, and enhanced Standing Naval Forces.
+• The RAP also included adaptation measures – longer-term changes to NATO’s forces and command structure so that the Alliance could react more swiftly and decisively to sudden crises.
+This included tripling the size of the NATO Response Force (NRF), the establishment of a Very High Readiness Joint Task Force (VJTF) able to deploy at very short notice, and enhanced Standing Naval Forces.

 • To facilitate readiness and the rapid deployment of forces, the RAP also led to the creation of eight NATO Force Integration Units (NFIUs) – which are small headquarters – in Central and Eastern Europe.
 Headquarters for the Multinational Corps Northeast in Szczecin, Poland and the Multinational Division Southeast in Bucharest, Romania were also established.
 In addition, a standing joint logistics support group headquarters was set up.